 remotely using the H.O.U.’s e-learning platform and conducting Group Counselling Meetings (tele-GCM, face-to-face).

 Instructions for the declaration of Thematic Units

 a) The attendance of the Interdisciplinary Laboratory (PED63) requires that students have successfully completed the units of the first and second semester and have the right to participate in the examinations of at least two units of the third semester.
 In other words, it is required that either all the units of the programme have been completed, or that up to two (2) units of the third (3rd) semester only remain for examinations.

-b) Students may undertake the Postgraduate Dissertation (PED PD) after successful completion of all the units of the programme.
+b) Students may undertake the Postgraduate Thesis (PED PT) after successful completion of all the units of the programme.